How to Become a Freelancer for Big Companies: 12 Tips

 10. Target the Right Clients

-Approaching the right clients is essential to building a successful business.
+Connecting with the right clients is essential to building a successful business.
 Look at current and past clients to assess the types of companies that have benefited the most from your services and use that information to choose future clients to target.
 Study who your competitors are working with.
 Are they targeting a market that you should consider?

 11. Network to Build Relationships

 When going after large companies for work, start by leveraging your existing networks.
 Ask friends to connect you with their contacts, and don’t hesitate to ask for a referral from a past client that you have a good relationship with.
 From there, expand your networking efforts online.
-Reach out to your target clients on the social media channels they frequent, engage in industry-specific online communities, and connect with fellow professionals.
+Reach out to your target clients on social media channels they frequent, engage in industry-specific online communities, and connect with fellow professionals.

 Learn more: How to Build a Strategic Networking Plan as an Independent Professional